Who This Is For

 Compliance-First AI Drafting

-Configure Skyp with your firm's specific compliance requirements — prohibited language, required disclosures, product-specific restrictions, and communication guidelines.
+Configure Skyp with your firm's specific compliance requirements: prohibited language, required disclosures, product-specific restrictions, and communication guidelines.
 The AI drafts every email within these guardrails from the start.
-It won't generate performance guarantees, misleading comparisons, or language that violates your firm's compliance policies.
+It won't generate performance guarantees, misleading comparisons, or language that violates your policies.

 Full Visibility for Supervision

 Financial services firms need supervision of outbound communications.
-Skyp gives compliance officers and supervisors full visibility into every draft — preview any email, edit anything before it sends.
+Skyp gives compliance officers and supervisors full visibility into every draft.
+They can preview any email and edit anything before it sends.
 This supports your firm's supervisory obligations without creating a bottleneck that kills sales velocity.

 Configurable Compliance Rules by Product Line